You use case classifications to record descriptive information about the entities you are studying.

 - To update the attribute values, click the arrow in the Value field to select a value for each attribute.
 To add a value, click in the Value field and enter a new value.
 You can also set attribute values via the classification sheet.

-- To quickly change the classification for a selected case in List View, right-click and choose Classification.
+- To quickly change the classification for a selected case in List View, select Classification from the context menu.